DIY LM3886 Chip Amplifier (Gainclone) Kit

 Photograph 1: 47 Laboratory Model 4706 Gaincard and Power Humpty

-The Model 4706 Gaincard amplifier was introducted in 1999 by 47 Laboratory.
-The Gaincard amplifier with its unconventional design that had far fewer parts, less capacitance and simpler construction than similar powered Hi-Fi amplifiers.
-The Gaincard amlifier stirred up trouble in the audiophile community when it was discovered that the amplifier cost less than $100 US in parts, but sold for $3300 US with its small power supply.
-The controversy ensued after a number of positive reviews of the Gaincard amplifier.
+The Model 4706 Gaincard amplifier was introduced in 1999 by 47 Laboratory.
+The Gaincard amplifier with its unconventional design that had far fewer parts, less capacitance and simpler construction than similar power Hi-Fi amplifiers.
+The Gaincard amplifier raised a number of eyebrows in the audiophile community when it was discovered that the Gaincard amplifier cost less than $100 US in parts, but sold for $3300 US with its small power supply.
+The controversy ensued after a number of positive magazine reviews of the Gaincard amplifier.
 Fast forward a number of years and now the Gainclone is probably the most commonly built and well-known DIY amplifier project amongst audio hobbyists.
+In this DIY Audio Project I run through a build of a LM3886 gainclone amplifier for myself to show how simple it can be to build these amplifiers and to hear the gainclone sound for myself.

 LM3886 PCB from chipamp.com